Business Partners and Customers Due Diligence Policy

 Employees must undertake Sanctions screening on all potential Business Partners and Customers to ensure that Noventiq is not breaching Sanctions.
 This means that the following people and entities are screened to find out if any of them is a Sanctioned Person prior to entering into a business relationship with the Business Partner or Customer:

-- if the potential Business Partner or Customer is a company, any of the Business Partner’s or Customer’s Directors, officers and owners who you have identified.
+• if the potential Business Partner or Customer is a company, any of the Business Partner’s or Customer’s Directors, officers, owners and beneficial owners who you have identified; and

 A person will be a Sanctioned Person where they are located or incorporated in a Sanctioned Country or targeted by Sanctions.
 Therefore, Sanctions screening involves checking whether the potential Business Partner or Customer has any links to a Sanctioned Country and/or whether they are listed in the following lists: